-The requirements from Deliverable D5.1 [47] relevant for this tool are listed and their status is evaluated below:
+The requirements from the deliverable D5.2 [49] that are relevant for this tool are listed below and their status is evaluated.

 Requirement id RBSCF.01

 Short title Risk assessment tool

-Description The tool shall be based on a risk-assessment methodology and in order to

-help CSP, as well as an auditor, to identify the key assets, threats and

-existing weaknesses of the cloud system.
+Description The tool shall be based on a risk-assessment methodology and in order to help CSP, as well as an auditor, to identify the key assets, threats and existing weaknesses of the cloud system.

-Implementation Mostly implemented
+Implementation Partially implemented

 status

-The tool is implemented and is based on identification and assessment of assets, threats and vulnerabilities of a cloud service.
-At this point, there is no integration with an auditor system, as the auditor system is not yet specified in scope of MEDINA.
+The tool is mostly implemented and is based on the identification and assessment of assets, threats and vulnerabilities of a cloud service.
+Some final changes, related to the integration of the tool into MEDINA platform could be added before finalising this requirement.

 Requirement id RBSCF.02

 Short title Risk assessment tool and TOMs

-Description Identification of key assets, threats and existing weaknesses should support stakeholders in reflecting their chosen TOMs in accordance with their risk strategy, along with risk treatment options.
+Description Identification of key assets, threats and existing weaknesses should support stakeholders in reflecting their chosen TOMs in accordance to their risk strategy, along with risk treatment options.

-Implementation Implemented
+Implementation Fully implemented

 status